yiqioyang/ppesage/README.md

-To run the method, go to application/run.R and read the notations therein. run.R includes the complete processes to run the method, including loading packages and functions, data loading, training, validaiton, saving results and etc. run.R implements these processes through running the codes in run/
+To run the method, go to application/run.R and read the notations therein. run.R includes the complete processes to run the method, including loading packages and functions, data loading, training, validaiton, saving results and etc. run.R implements these processes through running the separate codes in run/

+Note:
-Note: The current version of the codes does not implement uncertainty quantification, but this will be part of code expansion
+1. The current version of the codes does not implement uncertainty quantification, but this will be part of code expansion
+2. sage works with one variable at a time.
+3. All parameters are uniformed to the range of 0-1, and the target variable is normalized to be zero-mean with a standard deviation of one.
+In the last segment of the code "run.R", the variable "out_generated_original_scale" converts the generated data back to the original scale.

 Method input (what is required for training sage):
   Climate model PPE data: